bagusardians/friend-management/README.md

 #### assumption
  - App will return success, even though the email provided is already blocking updates
+ - if the user not in relation, they cannot make a new friend connection if blocked
 #### input
 ```
 {